PS5 restock update: Track on Twitter, Walmart, Target and more

 Where to buy PS5: Check PS5 restock now

-As of June 5 at 7:30 a.m.
+As of June 7 at 9:35 a.m.
 ET, there is no PS5 restock available.
-Best Buy had a quick restock Thursday morning, but has since sold out.
-Otherwise, it's been a quiet week for PS5 restocks.
+Best Buy was the only retailer with PS5 restock last week.
+Otherwise, it's been a quiet month so far for PS5 restocks.
+Sony Direct, Walmart, and GameStop could have PS5 restock in the coming days given that they haven't had restocks so far this month.

 PS5: $499 @ Amazon